-CHIN was founded in 1993 by 12 organisations that were working with UNICEF and government, who at that time felt a need for organisations to share best practice and learn from one another.
+CHIN-ECPAT Zambia was founded in 1993 as CHIN (Children In Need Network) by 12 organisations that were working with UNICEF and government, who at that time felt a need for organisations to share best practice and learn from one another.

 This informal network started with regular meetings being held with support from UNICEF and a newsletter being produced for the organisations that were part of this informal network.
 In 1996, it was decided that the network be formalised, and an independent structure and secretariat were established.
 The network has steadily grown over the years and has broadened its scope